 There are presently two parts of the OHT.
-The Boston Mountains segment is a 164-mile point-to-point between Lake Fort Smith in the west and the Wollum Ford at the Buffalo River in the east.
+The Boston Mountains segment is a 164-mile point-to-point between Lake Fort Smith in the west and the Woolum Ford of the Buffalo River in the east.
 The Sylamore Section is a 31.6 mile point-to-point in the Sylamore area of Arkansas (roughly south of Norfork Lake).
 Between these sections are about 43 miles of the Buffalo River Trail (middle and lower river sections) and a 16-mile bushwhack through the Lower Buffalo River Wilderness.

 Important: A large landslide in mid-May 2017 destroyed a section of trail between the FR1201 (Stack Rock) trail head and Dry Creek (mile 151-153).
 This area is closed but a detour has been established.

 The USFS has published a map of the area showing the trail and detour.